Zettlr/Zettlr/README.md

 This will direct the File System Abstraction Layer to fully clear its cache on boot.
 This can be used to mitigate issues regarding changes in the code base.
 To ensure compatibility with any changes to the information stored in the cache, the cache is also automatically cleared when the version field in your `config.json` does not match the one in the `package.json`, which means that, as long as you do not explicitly set the `version`-field in your `test-config.yml`, the cache will always be cleared on each run when you type `yarn test-gui`.

+> [!TIP]
+> If you just want to casually clear the cache for troubleshooting, you can also clear the cache by selecting the appropriate menu item in the "Help" menu, which saves you from having to dabble with anything technical.

 #### `--data-dir=path`

-Use this switch to specify custom data directory, which holds your configuration files.
-Without this switch data directory defaults to `%AppData%/Zettlr` (on Windows 10), `~/.config/Zettlr` (on Linux), etc. The path can be absolute or relative.
-Basis for the relative path will be either the binary's directory (when running a packaged app) or the repository root directory (when running an app that is not packaged).
-If the path contains spaces, do not forget to escape it in quotes. `~` to denote home directory does not work.
-Due to the bug in Electron an empty `Dictionaries` subdirectory is created in the default data directory, but it does not impact functionality.
+Use this switch to specify a custom data directory, which holds your configuration files.
+Without this switch, the data directory defaults to `%AppData%/Zettlr` (on Windows 10 and newer), `~/.config/Zettlr` (on Linux), or `~/Library/Application Support/Zettlr` (on macOS).
+The path can be absolute or relative.
+Basis for the relative path will be either the binary's directory (when running a packaged app) or the repository root (when running an app that is not packaged).
+Remember to escape spaces or quote the path, if necessary.
+The `~` character to denote the home directory is not expanded in this case, so make sure to pass the entire path to your home directory if necessary.
+Due to a minor bug in Electron, an empty `Dictionaries` subdirectory is created in the default data directory, but it does not impact functionality.

 #### `--disable-hardware-acceleration`